AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 Type and class declarations are type checked in a couple of phases that contain recursive dependencies - aka *knots*.
 The first knot encompasses almost the whole type checking of these declarations and forms the main piece of `TcTyClsDecls.tcTyAndClassDecls`.

 Inside this big knot, the first main operation is kind checking, which again involves a knot.
 It is implemented by `kcTyClDecls`, which performs kind checking of potentially recursively-dependent type and class declarations using kind variables for initially unknown kinds.
 During processing the individual declarations some of these variables will be instantiated depending on the context; the rest gets by default kind \* (during *zonking* of the kind signatures).
 Type synonyms are treated specially in this process, because they can have an unboxed type, but they cannot be recursive.
 Hence, their kinds are inferred in dependency order.
-Moreover, in contrast to class declarations and other type declarations, synonyms are not entered into the global environment as a global `TyThing`. (`TypeRep.TyThing` is a sum type that combines the various flavours of typish entities, such that they can be stuck into type environments and similar.)
+Moreover, in contrast to class declarations and other type declarations, synonyms are not entered into the global environment as a global `TyThing`. (`GHC.Core.TyCo.Rep.TyThing` is a sum type that combines the various flavours of typish entities, such that they can be stuck into type environments and similar.)

 ## More Details